A look inside my new Nepenthes greenhouse

 There’s still things to do, but what I’m most excited about right now is simply expanding my collection.
 For the first time in my life, I actually have an excess of growing space.
 Not only does this mean I can lay off the pruning shears when my Nepenthes start trying to vine, it also means I’m able to hunt down species and hybrids I’ve wanted to try for years but previously lacked sufficient space or appropriate conditions to grow.
 It also opens the door to genera I’ve never tried before, such as Heliamphora.

 Finally, I’d like to thank the many growers who I’ve spoken to - whether in person or just online - who’ve offered me their advice and expertise while this project was underway.
-I genuinely doubt it would ever have gotten off the ground if it weren’t for Jeff Shafer, Andy Smith, Christian Klein, Oliver Murray, and Laurent Taerwe being kind enough to show me round their greenhouses or simply answer my incessant questions.
+I genuinely doubt it would ever have gotten off the ground if it weren’t for Jeff Shafer, Andy Smith, Christian Klein, Oliver Murray, James Ellis, and Laurent Taerwe being kind enough to show me round their greenhouses or simply answer my incessant questions.
 Thanks also to everyone who offered me pointers along the way, shared their experiences, or helped out with Tom’s Carnivores in any capacity.
 One day, I hope to be able to repay you with pollen, seeds, cuttings, and plants!

 Thanks for reading.
 Be sure to subscribe for further updates using the form below.
 Any questions, you can reach me via email or leave a comment below.